Survivalism: A Skills Based Initiation Culture Into A Deep Connection With Nature.

 Preparedness, or readiness also means having a tinder box that you can replenish from nature.

 A person with extreme competence in Nature, especially when people are cold and wet, gives other people a tremendous morale boost, and the way that person has been trained makes a difference.
-We share skills with the cold wet group while heeping them shelter, we occupy them with small tasks that keep them warm & distracted.
+We share skills with the cold wet group while keeping them sheltered, we occupy them with small tasks that keep them warm & distracted.
 Extreme competence is also confidence, you have done this before, you know what you are doing.

 Making, keeping and maintaining fire is an ancient skill.
 The true master knows the plants that are fire allies.
 Can process standing live plants into tinder within hours, because they know the plants and while they wait gather dry materials from places we already know we can find materials.